 The $100,000 annual Wisdom Tooth Award recognizes an Illinois nonprofit organization that demonstrates a commitment and dedication to improving oral health in the state.
 The organization must have made a significant impact on improving oral health among Illinois children with a proven effort that provides oral health education and/or access to oral health care in Illinois.
 This prestigious grant provides recognition as well as financial support, which eases the burden of dental care costs and increases the amount of care these organizations can deliver.

 Every year, the Foundation and Delta Dental of Illinois provide more than 250,000 oral health kits to Illinois residents, nonprofit organizations and Delta Dental of Illinois members.
 The kits include toothbrushes, floss, toothpaste and oral health brochures.
 We also offer oral health educational materials, such as flyers and posters.
 Nonprofit organizations serving residents of Illinois can apply to receive oral health kits from the Delta Dental of Illinois Foundation.
 To qualify for an in-kind donation, an organization must serve individuals with limited or no access to oral health resources.

-This fall, the Delta Dental of Illinois Foundation will host a series of dental lectures in partnership with the University of Illinois at Chicago (UIC) College of Dentistry and the Southern Illinois University (SIU) School of Dental Medicine.
+The Delta Dental of Illinois Foundation hosts dental lectures in partnership with the University of Illinois at Chicago (UIC) College of Dentistry and the Southern Illinois University (SIU) School of Dental Medicine.
 Through these partnerships, the Foundation hopes to improve access to dental care by providing educational opportunities for dental students and oral health professionals.